* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Add the pasta into the bowl along with 2 tablespoons of water (use pasta/starchy water if you have any!).

-4. Stir the pasta until the sauce has come together and is heated all the way through.
+4. Stir the pasta until the sauce has come together and it’s heated all the way through.
+One portion of pasta will take 6-7 minutes.

-The double boiler worked well for my aglio e olio.
+Results: The double boiler worked well for my aglio e olio.
 The sauce stayed together and coated the pasta well.
-It was pretty quick too.
+It was pretty quick too, but there’s no opportunity to add extra flavors like there was with the skillet.

 1. Put the pasta in a microwave-safe bowl.